Python client#

 The pw_rpc Python package makes it possible to call Pigweed RPCs from Python.
-The package includes a pw_rpc client library, as well as tools for creating a pw_rpc console.
+The package includes a pw_rpc client library, as well as tools for creating a pw_rpc console, and a separate benchmarking utility for measuring and debugging RPC performance.

 pw_rpc.client#